Skip to main content

 1. Modularity

-The SDK is designed to be modular, allowing developers to build agents using a combination of built-in and custom components.
-This modularity is achieved through the use of interfaces and dependency injection.
+The SDK is modular, allowing developers to build agents using a combination of built-in and custom components:

-• Interfaces: The SDK defines a set of interfaces (e.g., ChatAgent, StreamableChatAgent, AgentDependencyFactory) that developers can implement to create custom agents and dependencies.
+• Interfaces — the SDK defines interfaces (ChatAgent, StreamableChatAgent, AgentDependencyFactory) that developers implement to create custom agents and dependencies.

-• Dependency Injection: The SDK uses dependency injection to automatically inject dependencies into agents at runtime, allowing developers to focus on building the core logic of their agents without worrying about how dependencies are wired together.
-This also facilitates testing by enabling easy mocking of dependencies.
+• Dependency Injection — dependencies are automatically injected into agents at runtime, so developers can focus on core logic.
+This also facilitates testing by enabling easy swapping of dependencies.

 2. Flexibility

-The SDK provides a flexible interface that allows developers to build agents in any framework or style they prefer.
-This flexibility is achieved through:
+The SDK provides a flexible interface that allows developers to build agents in any framework or style:

-• Unopinionated Interface: The SDK exposes an unopinionated interface that allows developers to build agents using any framework or style they prefer.
+• Unopinionated Interface — developers can use any framework or coding style they prefer.

-• Framework Support: Built-in support for popular frameworks like LangChain makes it easy to integrate existing solutions into the SDK.
+• Framework Support — built-in support for popular frameworks like LangChain makes it easy to integrate existing solutions.

 3. Reusability

-• Configuration System: Existing agents can be configured at runtime through a plugable configuration system, allowing developers to reuse the same agent logic with different configurations.
+• Configuration System — agents can be configured at runtime through a pluggable configuration system, allowing the same agent logic with different configurations.

-• Dependency Injection: Automatic dependency injection allows using existing agents and dependencies in new agents, promoting code reuse and reducing duplication.
+• Dependency Injection — automatic DI allows reusing agents and dependencies in new agents, reducing duplication.

 4. Ease of Debugging and Evaluation

-• Local Debugging UI: A local debugging UI allows developers to interact with agents, override configurations, and see real-time changes, making it easy to debug agents without extensive logging in production code.
+• Local Debugging UI — a local debugging UI allows developers to interact with agents, override configurations, and see real-time changes.

 5. Extensibility

-• Plugin System: A plugin system allows developers to add new features and functionality to the SDK without modifying the core codebase.
+• Plugin System — new features and functionality can be added without modifying the core codebase.

-• Custom Components: Support for custom components enables developers to build and integrate their own components into the SDK.
+• Custom Components — developers can build and integrate their own components (sources, providers, tools).

 6. Production Readiness